NeilanshTriesToCode/simple-todo/README.md

 # simple-todo
-A Simple TODO web app using the MERN stack
+A Simple TODO web app using the MERN stack.